-Serviced apartments are usually bed-sitter or small single bedroom units and the resident pays a weekly service fee.
+Serviced apartments - are usually bed-sitter or small single bedroom units and the resident pays a weekly service fee in addition to the licence to occupy.
 Extra services such as assistance with showering and personal laundry may be provided at an additional cost.

 Flexi units are usually one-bedroom units.
 Residents have the option of remaining independent or using the services the village offers on a user-pays basis.

 Seniors Information Service (SIS) maintains a register of vacancies in rental, entry contribution and resident-funded independent and serviced units.
 Vacancy registers can be posted to you or accessed on the SIS Internet site - www.senior.asn.au.
 SIS also offers a free monthly seminar or retirement housing and/or information by phone, email or in person.

 South Australian Retirement Village Resident's Association (SARVRA)